thegoddambatman/diy-dogecoin-digger/README.md

 # Instructions for not getting ripped off here
 ````

+This maybe works on other Linuces

-### Windows
+### Microsoft Windows

 TODO: Download a thing, then run a thing.
 An installer or even better, just a batch file.
+Need to detect arch... that'll be a blast.
+Maybe just leave that to the user.
+They know, right?
+Show a screenshot of how to do that.

 ### Apple OSX

-TODO: Terminal, then curl to bash.
-Homebrew style.
-Might need a brew tap, better would be a shell script.
+TODO: Terminal, then curl to bash, homebrew style (just like Linux).
+Might need or want a dmg or something.

 ## Details